nazmulidris/rust-scratch/newtype-pattern/README.md

 - `ex_4.rs`
    - Extend this example to use `into Impl<T>` to create constructor functions for `X`, `Y`, `Width`, `Height`, types that can be constructed from `usize`, `f64`, and `String` types.
 This makes constructors and function arguments more flexible.
+Don't do this for `Point` and `Size` types, since we want to use `AddAssign` and `Add` for this.

 - `ex_5.rs`
    - Extend this example to use `AddAssign` to add `X` and `Y` together to make a `Point`.